-The area is geologically complex, as there are several surface water, groundwater, topographical, and sediment deposits influencing the flow regimes.
-The sampling sites were located after a review of well water logs, existing reports, topographic map, air photo map review, field inspections, and discussions with residents.
-It was initially thought to use two deep wells, two shallow wells, two surface water bodies, and two springs for the monitoring sites.
-Surface water bodies (dugouts) were minimal in the area and collected localized surface runoff area.
-Soils in the area of Beryl Prairie and the Peace River valley limit the development of dugouts, as the soil is very permeable.
-Lynx Creek was selected for the second surface water sampling site, as it drains a majority of the study area and receives groundwater recharge for its base flow.
+The area is geologically complex as there are several surface water, groundwater, topographical and sediment deposits influencing the flow regimes.
+The sampling sites were located after a review of well water logs, existing reports, topographic map, air photo map review, field inspections and discussions with residents.
+Soils in the area of Beryl Prairie and the Peace River valley limit the development of dugouts as the soil is very permeable.
+Lynx Creek was selected for the second surface water sampling site as it drains a majority of the study area and receives groundwater recharge for its base flow.
 Monitoring sites were selected to monitor the various aquifers present in the area and obtain baseline data for the sites.
-Discussions were held with landowners to outline the program and the activities that would be completed.
-The majority of people were open to the project.

-Site #1 (Figure 5) is located on the Peace River terrace and consists of a shallow (9 meter deep) well (150mm diameter) situated in gravels and sands.
-Soils in the area consist of the Branham Unit (BC Soil Survey), which are well drained and rapidly pervious.
+Site # 1 is located on the Peace River terrace and consists of a shallow (9 meter deep) well (150mm diameter) situated in gravels and sands.
+Soils in the area consist of the Branham Unit (BC Soil Survey) which are well drained and rapidly pervious.

 Site #2 is located on the terrace and consists of a shallow (10 meter deep) well (1.2 meter diameter) situated in gravels and sands.
-Soils in the area consist of the Branham Unit (BC Soil Survey), which are well drained and rapidly pervious.
+Soils in the area consist of the Branham Unit (BC Soil Survey) which are well drained and rapidly pervious.

 Site # 3 is located on the terrace and consists of a spring which flows out of the Peace River bank.
-Flows in the spring were measured at 250 gallons / minute and flow year round, and several of these springs daylight out of the bank of the Peace River below the Hudson Hope community.
-The site is under application for a Water License and was developed in 2003.
-Soils in the area consist of the Branham Unit (BC Soil Survey), which are well drained and rapidly pervious.
-Site # 4 (Figure 6) is located on the Beryl Prairie road and is the community well for the area and consists of a deep (68 meter deep) well (150mm diameter) situated in gravels and sands.
-Soils in the area consist of the Beryl - Lynx Unit (BC Soil Survey), which are well drained and moderately pervious.
+Flows in the spring were measured at 250 gallons / minute and flow year round, several of these springs daylight out of the bank of the Peace

+River below the Hudson Hope community.
+The site is under application for a Water Licence and was developed in 2003.
+Soils in the area consist of the Branham Unit (BC Soil Survey) which are well drained and rapidly pervious.

+Site # 4 is located on the Beryl Prairie road and is the community well for the area and consists of a deep (68 meter deep) well (150mm diameter) situated in gravels and sands.
+Soils in the area consist of the Beryl - Lynx Unit (BC Soil Survey) which are well drained and moderately pervious.

-bridge crossing.
+Site # 5 is sampling the Lynx Creek watershed at the Highway #29 bridge crossing.
 The area was chose to monitor the watershed which encompasses a large portion of the CBM activity area.

-Site # 6 (Figure 8) is located on District Lot 1200 and consists of a dugout with a remote watering system to supply 140 head of cattle throughout the winter.
-Soils in the area consist of the Kenzie Unit and consist of a moss bog peat site, which are very poorly drained and slowly pervious.
-It is thought that the area depends on the adjacent Beryl Lynx soils for groundwater supply, as these soils are well drained and moderately pervious.
-The volume of water required for watering the herd in the winter, combined with the dugout volume, would require infiltration to sustain the withdrawals.
+Site # 6 is located on District Lot 1200 and consists of a dugout with a remote watering system to supply 140 head of cattle throughout the winter.
+Soils in the area consist of the Kenzie Unit and consist of a moss bog peat site which is very poorly drained and slowly pervious.
+It is thought that the area depends on the adjacent Beryl Lynx soils for groundwater supply as these soils are well drained and moderately pervious.
+The volume of water required for watering the herd in the winter combined with the dugout volume would require infiltration to sustain the withdrawals.

-Site # 7 (Figure 9) is located on the North portion of D.L.
-1226 lying North of the Brenot Creek and consists of a deep (100 meters deep) well (150mm diameter) situated in gravels, clay layers, and sands.
-Soils in the area consist of the Beryl-Lynx Unit (BC Soil Survey), which are well drained and moderately pervious.
-Site # 8 (Figure 10) is located on the Highway # 29 and consists of a spring, which daylights on the shale, a short distance up the creek valley.
-Reports from the locals say the spring runs year round.
-Soils in the area consist of the Septimus Creek Unit (BC Soil Survey), which are steep and include a variety of bedrock, colluvial, moraine, and fluvial materials incised by drainages.
+Site # 7 is located on the North portion of D.L.
+1226 lying North of the Brenot Creek and consists of a deep (100 meters deep) well (150mm diameter) situated in gravels, clay layers and sands.
+Soils in the area consist of the Beryl-Lynx Unit (BC Soil Survey) which are well drained and moderately pervious.

+Site # 8 is located on the Highway # 29 and consists of a spring which daylights on the shale a short distance up the creek valley.
+Reports from the locals say the spring runs year round Soils in the area consist of the Septimus Creek Unit (BC Soil Survey) which are steep and include a variety of bedrock, colluvial, moraine and fluvial materials incised by drainages.